gshaw/gshaw.github.io/recipes/vegetable-frittata.md

 ---
 layout: recipe
 title: Vegetable Frittata
 summary: A frittata that doubles the vegetables and halves the eggs.
-Uses just enough egg and cheese to bind to hold everything together.
+Uses just enough egg and cheese to bind and hold everything together.
 takes: 30 minutes
 makes: 4 servings
 picture: